ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 ### <a name="start"></a> Start

-Since (almost) everything in lambda calculus is expressed as functions, its take on numbers is unique.
+Since almost everything in lambda calculus is expressed as functions, its take on numbers is unique.
 Arguably, the most important number in lambda calculus is zero (0), which is expressed as:

 ```scheme
 (λsz.z)
 ```

-For convenience purposes, let’s label that expression as `0`, with the `≡` symbol read as “is identical to”.
+For convenience purposes, let’s label that expression as `0`, with the `≡` symbol read as __“is identical to”__.

 ```scheme
 0 ≡ (λsz.z)